Masaryk University Academic and Professional Employee Code of Ethics

 Data Management and Information Technology Utilisation

-(1) An employee, especially as project investigator, database manager, etc., respects the need for personal data protection.
+(1) An employee, especially one functioning as project investigator or records and database manager, respects the need for personal data protection in compliance with additional rules arising from internal MU regulations.
 Personal employee data is only communicated if so required for the purpose of research and development record-keeping; selected personal data is protected, e.g. birth number and permanent residence address.

 (2) An employee treats entrusted data – especially data associated with research and development, study-related data and personal data – in such a way as to minimize any possibility of misuse.